 The cover on the disposal cell consists of multiple layers of soil and rock as illustrated in the diagram below.
 Interim cover is placed on portions of the cell once the final grade for tailings material has been met.
-About 28,000 cubic yards of interim cover were placed last summer.
 Final cover layers have been installed over portions of the interim cover.

 The rock for the biointrusion layer and the uppermost layer is being quarried to meet U.S. Nuclear Regulatory Commission specifications for durability, and is being hauled from Fremont Junction, Utah.
 All other cover layers come from material excavated on-site at Crescent Junction.